Russia: Police detain Navalny supporters at nationwide protests | DW | 23.01.2021

 Police warned that demonstrations in support of jailed opposition leader Alexei Navalny would be "immediately suppressed."
 Several dozen protesters have already been arrested.

-Protests in support of jailed Kremlin critic Alexei Navalny kicked off in the southeastern Russian city of Khabarovsk on Saturday.
+Protests demanding the release of jailed Kremlin critic Alexei Navalny kicked off in Russia's far east on Saturday.

+Protests kicked off first in Russia's far east which is several time zones ahead of capital city Moscow

-Several dozen demonstrators were detained shortly after the rallies got underway, Navalny's headquarters in Khabarovsk reported on Twitter.
+Several dozen demonstrators were detained shortly after the rallies got underway in the southeastern city of Khabarovsk, Navalny's headquarters in the city reported on Twitter.

-Khabarovsk is seven hours ahead of capital city Moscow, so protests began there first.

-But marches are planned in more than 90 cities throughout Russia on Saturday.

-The rallies are going ahead despite police declaring them illegal and warning they would be "immediately suppressed."
+Video footage showed demonstrators in Khabarovsk, braving freezing temperatures and chanting "Shame!" and "Bandits!"

+In Vladivostok, video footage showed riot police chasing a group of protesters down the street.

+DW Russia correspondent Emily Sherwin tweeted a video from the city, showing protesters chant "let him go."

+Others were braving -50 degrees Celsius (-58 degrees Fahrenheit) in Siberian Yakutia to protest, Sherwin added.

-In the capital, Moscow, which usually mobilizes the largest rallies, protesters plan to meet in central Pushkin Square at 2:00 p.m.
+In the capital, Moscow, which is several time zones behind Khabarovsk and Vladivostok, protesters plan to meet in central Pushkin Square at 2:00 p.m.
 (11:00 UTC) and march towards the Kremlin.

 A participant holds a poster reading 'Strength is in the Truth' during an unauthorized rally in Khabarovsk